Storm Darragh map: When and where UK will be hit by 90mph winds and rain

 Red weather warnings are the most serious type of warning.
 The Met Office only issues them when meteorologists believe that dangerous, potentially life-threatening weather is expected imminently.

-Yellow wind warnings are in place for large parts of the UK on Friday, with amber warnings covering the west coast of England and Wales, as well as Northern Ireland, on Saturday morning.
+Amber warnings for wind and rain are also covering the west coast of England and Wales, as well as Northern Ireland, on Saturday morning.

 The forecaster says a period of “very strong northerly or northwesterly winds” will develop throughout Saturday as Storm Darragh moves from west to east.
 This will see gusts of up to 90mph or more hit areas of exposed coast and gusts of 60 to 70mph in inland areas.